datadryad/dryad-app/app/views/layouts/_faq.html.md

 </p>

 <p>
-    Through our integration, researchers may upload software during the data submission process that will be triaged and published at Zenodo.
+    Through our integration, any software uploaded during the data submission process will be triaged and published at Zenodo.
     The software will not go through Dryad curation processes but it will be time-released with the publication of the Dryad dataset.
 Both the data and software packages will be linked and denoted on the Dryad landing page under “Related Works”.
 <p>